GWASdb SNP-Phenotype Associations Dataset

 nephroblastoma (wilms tumor)

-nephropathy A urinary system disease that is located_in the kidney.
+nephropathy A disease affecting the kidneys

 nephrosclerosis